lcouper/RprogrammingCourse/README.md

 By the end of the course, students will feel confident using R for basic data analysis and visualization.
 Namely, students will be able to: manipulate data sets, find and install packages, conduct preliminary statistical analyses, and create basic visualizations.

 ## Course Format ##
 In-person instruction (2 hours / per week) consisting of a short content introduction, followed by individual/group work on exercises in R using biological data sets.
 Exercises will be completed outside of class time and are expected to take an additional 2 hours/week.
+Exercises are intended to be challenging and to extend beyond what is introduced in class.
+To complete the exercise, students are encouraged to use any and all resources including consulting each other, online help pages (e.g., stackoverflow, r-bloggers, etc.) and the instrutor.
 There are no formal evaluations.
 No prior programming experience is required or expected.

-## Course Overview ##
+## Course Schedule ##

 | Week | Topic |
 | :---- | :---- |